The clustering of galaxies in the SDSS-III Baryon Oscillation Spectroscopic Survey: single-probe measurements and the strong power of normalized growth rate on constraining dark energy: Results

 One can see that the measurements from BOSS CMASS-only dataset are consistent with those from CMB, and adding CMASS to CMB produces significantly tighter constraints than using CMB data alone.
 While adding SPT to WMAP9 in a $\Lambda$CDM model, $\Omega_m$ is decreased as found in \cite{Story:2012wx} (although they used WMAP7).
 It is interesting that the mean values from WMAP9+SPT in a $\Lambda$CDM model are much closer to those from WMAP7 than from WMAP9.

-Figure \ref{fig:om_h_lcdm_olcdm} shows that the constraints on $\Omega_m$ and $h$ obtained from CMB (WMAP9+SPT) are much better than CMASS-only in a $\Lambda$CDM model.
-However, the results are opposite in an o$\Lambda$CDM model .
 Figure \ref{fig:om_ok} shows how CMASS clustering breaks the degeneracy between $\Omega_k$ and $\Omega_m$ constrained by CMB in the o$\Lambda$CDM model, resulting in a much tighter constraint.
 Figure \ref{fig:om_w} demonstrates how CMASS clustering also breaks the degeneracy between $w$ and $\Omega_m$ constrained by CMB in the $w$CDM model, resulting in a much better constraint in which $w$ is consistent (within 1 $\sigma$) with $w=-1$ (cosmological constant model).
 This statement is true independent of which CMB data set (see Table \ref{table:wcdm}).
 Figure \ref{fig:w_ok} shows that adding the CMASS and the CMB data improves the constraints on $w$ and $\Omega_k$ significantly in the o$w$CDM model, and the results are consistent with $w=-1$ and $\Omega_k=0$ (i.e. a flat $\Lambda$CDM model).
 This statement holds regardless of which CMB data set is used (see Table \ref{table:owcdm}).